Edward Fox (actor): Personal life

 From 1958 until their 1961 divorce, Fox was married to actress Tracy Reed, with whom he has a daughter.
-In 1971 he began a relationship with actress Joanna David; they married in July 2004.
+In 1971 he began a relationship with actress Joanna David, and they married in July 2004.
 They have two children together, actors Emilia and Frederick.

 Fox has two grandchildren through his daughters.

-Fox has residences in London and Wareham, Dorset.
+Fox resides in London and in Wareham, Dorset.

 Views and advocacy

 Fox spoke at the conference for the Referendum Party ahead of the 1997 general election and was a friend of its leader, James Goldsmith.
 He has also been a patron of the UK Independence Party.

 In 2002 Fox joined the Countryside March to support hunting rights in the UK.
 He supported the restoration of the Royal Hall, Harrogate, funded by his great-grandfather Samson Fox.

-In 2010 Fox gave his support to a local campaign to prevent a supermarket being built close to his home in Dorset, citing the impact it would have upon small and independent businesses in the area.
+In 2010 Fox gave his support to a local campaign to prevent a supermarket being built close to his home in Dorset, because of the impact that it would have on independent businesses in the area.
 He chronicled the events in an article for The Daily Telegraph.

-Fox also endorsed the successful Leave vote campaign ahead of the referendum to leave the European Union.
+Fox endorsed the successful Leave vote campaign ahead of the referendum to leave the European Union.